Nyrus-Y/LogicRL/README.md

 So for new rules, just need to be added to the choice of argument '--rules'

+'--rules' is also for some situation like using reward shaping:

+e.g. 'ppo_simple_policy' can be helpful when train ppo agent of coinjump

 dataset can be found in path: _src/nsfr/data_